Cantalapiedra/vcf_pick/README.md

 Tools to parse VCF files for specific purposes.

-> VCF is a text file format (most likely stored in a compressed manner).
+> "VCF is a text file format (most likely stored in a compressed manner).
 It contains meta-information lines, a header line, and then data lines each containing information about a position in the genome.
-The format also has the ability to contain genotype information on samples for each position. from The Variant Call Format (VCF) Version 4.1 Specification, 17 Dec 2013.
+The format also has the ability to contain genotype information on samples for each position."
+From *The Variant Call Format (VCF) Version 4.1 Specification*, 17 Dec 2013.
 Recovered from http://samtools.github.io/hts-specs/VCFv4.1.pdf 4 Apr 2016

 ##### vcf_filter